 latest- not transpiled, so will work on recent browsers only.

 auto- select a version according to the browser user-agent.
-The value in the config can be overiden by putting
+The value in the configuration can be overiden by putting

 latestin the URL.
 For example